Vaclav Havel and Jiri Dienstbier Journalism Fellowship Programs

 Mahmud Musalı, Azerbaijan, Baku

-Mahmud Musalı has worked as a freelancer and editor for Azerbaijani media since 2013.
+Mahmud Musali has worked as a freelancer and editor for Azerbaijani media since 2013.
 During his study in Turkey, through social media, he reported on events in Ankara and Istanbul related to the 2013 Gezi Protests in Turkey.
 As an editor and writer, he worked for an independent platform "Pahoo.az" in Baku focusing mostly on culture, technology, and entertainment.
+Musali studied Bachelor’s degree at Middle East Technical University on Political Science and Public Administration and took courses at University of Economics in Prague.
+He speaks English, Russian and Azerbaijani.

 Jiri Dienstbier Journalism Fellowship Fellows